Kalyani Government Engineering College: Admission procedure

 The undergraduate students (B.Tech.) of this college are admitted through the West Bengal Joint Entrance Examination (WBJEE)which is very competitive in nature.
 B.Tech. courses have a provision of 20% lateral entry at the second-year level from WB Joint Entrance Examination for Lateral Entry (JELET).
 Also there are additional 5% seats that are allocated for Tuition Fee Waiver Scheme of Govt. of West Bengal.

 Similarly, the M.C.A. students are being admitted through the WB MCA Joint Entrance Examination (JECA).

-The institute takes admission to M Tech courses by GATE examination and PGET exam conducted by WBUT.
+The institute takes admission to M Tech courses by GATE examination and PGET exam conducted by MAKAUT.

 The institute being a government one, has no management quota private admission facility for any of its courses.

 Publications

-The college also publishes an annual research journal, named, Reason - A Technical Journal, since 1999.
+The college also publishes an annual research journal, named Reason - A Technical Journal, since 1999.
 In 2011, International Standard Serial Number (ISSN 2277-1654) was allotted to this journal.